-The wildland-urban interface (WUI) is the fastest growing fire problem in the United States.
-This problem is growing each year as millions of people continue to build homes in high-risk interface areas and as local, state and federal government attempts to address fuel modification in the interface continue to meet social resistance to a balanced fuels reduction plan.
+The wildland-urban interface (WUI) is the fastest growing problem in the United States.
+This problem is growing each day as millions of people continue to build homes in high-risk interface areas and as local, state and federal government attempts to address fuel modification in the interface continue to meet social resistance to a balanced fuels reduction plan.
 The direct threat to life and high-valued property in the interface (suburbs) has been demonstrated in cities, towns, counties and communities throughout the country.
 The direct and indirect costs of an extreme fire event can reach multi-billion dollar dimensions; impacts on the infrastructure of a community can include damage and disruption of water supply, utilities and transportation systems.
-These fires threaten high-valued community assets including recreational resources, cultural icons, endangered species, grazing crops, jobs, and community health & commerce.
+These fires threaten high-value community assets including recreational resources, cultural icons, endangered species, grazing crops, jobs, and community health and commerce.

-Chief Bob Roper
+Chief Bob Roper, Ret.

 Ventura County (CA) Fire Department

 IAFC/Motorola Solutions Benjamin Franklin Award for Valor: Nominations Now Being Accepted

 Fire & Life Safety: Hoarding and the EMS Responder

 Company Officer Leadership: Defining the Cutting-Edge of EMS

 Technology in the EMS Field: Is Your EPCR Worthless?